Pet Care Tips

 Typically, the Thanksgiving holiday is a time where families gather for fun and lots of scrumptious treats.
 With this in mind, please remember that this can be a hectic and overwhelming time in your pet’s life.

-Former SAHS Chief Veterinarian, Dr. Courtney Bridgeman, answers your most popular questions on how to keep your pets safe and sound this Thanksgiving.
+SAHS Chief Veterinarian, Dr. Kristine Hawkins, answers your most popular questions on how to keep your pets safe and sound this Thanksgiving.

 Q: It’s Thanksgiving and my pet is part of the family, what can he eat to join in on the feast with us?